 After initial testing of Yosemite (10.10) we have found compatibility issues with some of the programs commonly used on campus, one of which is VMWare Fusion version 6.
 At this time it is still recommended that users refrain from upgrading while we determine workarounds or recommendations.
 If you do upgrade a UCCS owned computer to Yosemite and find that a critical application is not working, please contact the help desk at 719-255-3536 so we can rebuild the system with Mavericks (10.9).

 Also, we would like to make the campus aware of iCloud Drive and how it affects your personal and work devices.
 You should only upgrade to iCloud Drive if all of your Apple devices, using the same Apple ID, are running iOS 8 or Yosemite.
 Older devices will not be able to sync with the new iCloud Drive.
 You can choose to skip the upgrade while installing and then go back and upgrade once all of your devices are either iOS 8 or Yosemite.
 If you have any questions regarding iCloud Drive please contact the help desk.

 We are currently experiencing issues with the Ingeniux Content Management System.
 During this service interruption users will not be to login to the Ingeniux web interface to alter personal and departmental web pages.

 We apologize for the inconvenience and we are actively working with our vendor to restore service.

-Today is Microsoft Tuesday, the second Tuesday of the month and is known as “Microsoft Tuesday” in the IT world.
+Today is second Tuesday of the month also known as “Microsoft Tuesday” in the IT world.
 This is when Microsoft releases security and bug updates for all Windows Operating Systems.
 It is very likely that your computer will need to reboot to finish applying the security updates.